 The Arkhangelsk Transport Division is based in Arkhangelsk.
-The division provides smooth year-round transshipment services for Nornickel's cargo via the Arkhangelsk sea port, which is conveniently linked to other Russian and foreign regions by road, air and rail is based in Krasnoyarsk.
-The division is responsible for transportation and forwarding of Nornickel's cargoes and for carriage of precious metal concentrates.
+The division provides smooth year-round transshipment services for Nornickel's cargo via the Arkhangelsk sea port, which is conveniently linked to other Russian and foreign regions by road, air and rail is responsible for transportation and forwarding of Nornickel's cargoes and for carriage of precious metal concentrates.

-The Krasnoyarsk Transport Division
+The Krasnoyarsk Transport Division is based in Krasnovarsk.
+The division